An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Modified Proximal Bundle with Fixed Absolute Accuracy

-\cref{lm: minimal angle between FCFW iterates} presents a key geometric argument.
-It studies the execution of the Fully Corrective Frank-Wolfe (FCFW) algorithm on a polytope and establishes a lower bound on the angle between the gradients obtained during the iterations, which are the directions in which the Linear Maximization Oracle (LMO) is called.
-The main idea of this lemma is that the same direction cannot be explored twice in the FCFW algorithm, as this would indicate that no progress is being made, implying that an optimal solution has already been found. \cref{lm: minimal angle between FCFW iterates} generalizes this observation by demonstrating that this principle holds even when the two directions are not exactly the same but are sufficiently close to each other.
+We first show a key lemma, \Cref{lm: minimal angle between FCFW iterates}, which is the foundation of the improved analysis.
+It studies the geometry of the gradients of the objective function during the iterations of the FCFW (\Cref{alg:FCFW}) applied to solving a convex smooth function over a polytope.
+This exactly corresponds to applying the modified FCFW (\Cref{alg:dual proximal bundle}) on the Moreau envelope.} The main idea of this lemma is that the same {gradient} direction cannot be explored twice in the linear maximization problem \eqref{FCFW FW step}, as this would indicate that no progress is being made, implying that an optimal solution has already been found. \Cref{lm: minimal angle between FCFW iterates} generalizes this observation by demonstrating that this principle holds even when the two {gradient} directions are not exactly the same but are sufficiently close to each other.
 This result leverages the boundedness of the set and the polyhedral nature of the feasible region. \begin{lemma} Let $\psi$ be a convex function and $u_k$ be obtained in step $k$ of FCFW by \eqref{eq:FCFW fully corrective step}, i.e., $u_{k}\in\arg\min_{u\in\conv(\cV^{k-1})}\psi(u)$, and $\tilde{v}_k^{FW}$ be obtained by the corresponding FW step \eqref{FCFW FW step}, i.e. $\tilde{v}_k^{FW}\in\argmax_{v\in\cV}\{d_k^\top v\}$, where $d_{k} = -\nabla \psi(u_{k})/\|\nabla \psi(u_{k})\|$.
-The following claims hold: \begin{enumerate} \item If $\tilde{v}_{k}^{FW} \in \cV^{k-1}$, then $u_k$ is optimal for the original problem $\min_{u\in \conv(\cV)}\psi(u)$. \item Suppose $d_1 \in \R^n$ is a unit vector and the FW step $\tilde{v}^{FW}_{1} \in {\arg\max}_{v\in \cV}\,\{ d_{1}^T v\}$ satisfies $\tilde{v}^{FW}_{1} \in \cV^{k-1}$.
-Let $\theta$ be the positive angle between $d_{1}$ and $d_k$.
+The following claims hold: \begin{enumerate} \item If $\tilde{v}_{k}^{FW} \in \cV^{k-1}$, then $u_k$ is optimal for the original problem $\min_{u\in \conv(\cV)}\psi(u)$. \item Suppose $d_1 \in \R^n$ is a unit vector and the FW step $\tilde{v}^{FW}_{1} \in {\arg\max}_{v\in \cV}\,\{ d_{1}^\top v\}$ satisfies $\tilde{v}^{FW}_{1} \in \cV^{k-1}$.
+Let $\theta$ be the positive angle between $d_{1}$ and $d_k$. {Let $\gamma$ and $D$ be the pyramidal width and diameter of $\conv(\cV)$, respectively}.
 Then, if $\theta$ is small enough, i.e. $\sin(\theta)<\frac{\gamma}{3D}$, $u_k$ is again optimal for the original problem. \end{enumerate}

 \end{lemma}

 \begin{proof} We first prove claim 1.
 Suppose that $\tilde{v}_{k}^{FW} \in \cV^{k-1}$.
 Inequality \eqref{ineq: primal gap < FW gap} and the first-order optimality of $u_k$ in the feasible direction $\tilde{v}_{k}^{FW} - u_k$ of $\cV^{k-1}$ implies